 Anyone, anywhere can suffer a catastrophic injury, even in our Duluth community.
 It can be easy to feel defeated and uncertain after a catastrophic injury.
 What comes next?
 What does the future look like?
 At Nicolet Law Accident & Injury Lawyers, our Duluth catastrophic injury lawyers provide answers and the assistance you need to move on the best you can with life.
 Nicolet Law Accident & Injury Lawyers offer free case evaluations.
 If you’ve suffered a catastrophic injury in Duluth, call us now.

 In 2007, Russell Nicolet started his firm to help people with the difficult legal challenges facing them.
-Today, Nicolet Law Accident & Injury Lawyers has 12 offices throughout Minnesota and Wisconsin.
+Today, Nicolet Law Accident & Injury Lawyers has over 20 offices throughout Minnesota, Wisconsin, and North Dakota.
 Our lawyers are members of the community and are proud of the people we serve.

 After a catastrophic injury, surround yourself with people you can trust.
 It may seem like everything is changing, but that doesn’t mean you can’t move forward with confidence.
 At Nicolet Law Accident & Injury Lawyers, we have the experience and know-how to handle your Duluth catastrophic injury case professionally and pursue the maximum compensation you deserve.